In the emergency preparedness and survival world, there is always a lot of talk about bags, especially bug out and get home bags.

 The bag is manufactured to exacting standards from 600D heavy-duty PVC backed polyester.
 All seams are at least double stitched, and this assures you have a bag that is going to go the distance for you.
 At this price point, you will not find another bug out bag this size with this kind of design.

 The get home bag should contain a well-thought-out collection of items that will make your trip home faster and easier.
 That is the true goal of building this bag.
 Don’t get crazy!
 Having 60lbs of gear on your back to get home from a 20-minute commute by car is not a good idea.
 Be smart with how you plan.

-We addressed the long distance get home bag above.
+We addressed the long-distance get home bag above.
 You need options if you are in that situation.
-That said, you may not need as many options if you are going to be home in an hour, by foot.
+That said, you may not need as many options if you are going to be home in an hour, on foot.
 There is really no need to pack things like a robust shelter or a tremendous amount of food or water.
 Also, forget about packing those steel traps for catching food.
 If you are that close to home there is going to be enough food in your bag and around to sustain you on an hour, or two, walk.

-Its not to say you should minimize the contents of your bag but be sure you are carrying just what you need.
+It’s not to say you should minimize the contents of your bag but be sure you are carrying just what you need.

 Velox II Tactical Assault Pack